This lessons follows on from the previous lesson

 Set up a property that changes the width of the Picture Box on your Form.
 Get

-the new width from the second textbox on your Form.
+the new width from a second textbox on your Form.

 Answer to Exercise O